 Take some time every three months and clean or replace your furnace filter.
 Replacement filters are available at most hardware stores, but if you can clean it out it’s good to do it at least a couple of times.
 In order to clean out your filter, first cut the power to the furnace and remove it.

 The direction of the airflow should be properly marked and noted in some way – putting a filter in the wrong way will defeat the purpose of cleaning it out in the first place!
 If it has a plastic rim, it’s most likely reusable.
 Simply take it outside and wash it with a low-pressure nozzle – no special cleaners are required.

 Make sure all particles, like dust and dirt, are properly washed out.
 After the filter has been thoroughly cleaned, you can let it dry and reinsert it back into the machine.

 Tip #5: Insulation is Your Friend

-Having poor or little insulation can make your home like a house of sticks, with a simple chilly breeze blowing away all that heat!
+Having poor or little insulation can make your home look like a house of sticks, with a simple chilly breeze blowing away all that heat!
 To check your exterior walls, simply put your hand on it.
 If it’s cool to the touch that means there isn’t enough insulation in that spot.

 One of the largest areas of heat loss can be found through the attic.
 Since heat rises, it will find any and all weak spots in the insulation of the ceiling to drain away that precious energy.
 Gaps in your windows, doors, and garage can cost additional dollars for you as well.
 Weatherstripping should be checked at least once a year and replaced as needed.